lavafeld/magma-guide/docs/guide/data-analysis.md

 <!-- prettier-ignore -->
 ::: tip
 Note: When dealing with a number of OONI reports, you may encounter several URLs that refer to the same domain name or website.
 Data analysis can be simplified by formatting these URLs to only get their subdomain (excluding the common `www` prefix) and domain name.
 :::

-Use the following GNU `sed` command to format the URLs in the CSV`file (`web_connectivity_tz.csv`) and strip anything else away from the domains and subdomains of the URLs (excluding the common`www`):
+Use the following GNU `sed` command to format the URLs in the CSV file (`web_connectivity_tz.csv`) and strip anything else away from the domains and subdomains of the URLs (excluding the common `www` subdomain):

 ```sh
 sed -i 's/[^,"/]*\/\/\([^@]*@\)\?\([^:/]*\)[^,"]*/\2/ ; s,www\.,,'  web_connectivity_tz.csv